Paul-Jarschke/HierarchicalBayesianMNL/README.md

 Key DGP choices:

-- **Z is column-wise centred** — the mean of θ at average z is determined entirely by the mixture component means (§5.5).
+- **Z is column-wise centred** - the mean of θ at average z is determined entirely by the mixture component means.
-- **Continuous X is standardised globally** — so the prior on μₖ is interpretable on a common scale, consistent with the model the samplers fit (§5.5).
+- **Continuous X is standardised globally** - so the prior on μₖ is interpretable on a common scale, consistent with the model the samplers fit.
-- **A_μ = 1/16** — Rossi's recommended precision for standardised X, admitting
+- **A_μ = 1/16** - Rossi's recommended precision for standardised X, admitting
   component means within roughly ±8 (2 SD).
 - **Σₖ is diagonal**, with variances drawn from Uniform(0.5, 2.0).
 The DGP keeps the true component covariances diagonal; the _model_ (below) still places a full